 Component 3: The Accountable Leader’s Environment

-The Accountable Leader’s Environment refers to anything external to the individual that can either improve or hinder leadership potential and ability to take the necessary actions to achieve necessary outcomes.
+The Accountable Leader’s Environment refers to anything external to the individual that can either improve or hinder their leadership potential and ability to take the necessary actions to achieve necessary outcomes.
 Generally, this refers to an organization’s or institution’s treatment of its culture, approaches and processes, and resources that have an impact on leadership selection, performance, assessment and development.

 An environment conducive to an accountable leader’s emergence and success: